Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

-With the sturdy carrying handle and cover, the tablet is well protected and better than the Switch tablet, and also better than Samsung's.
+With the sturdy carrying handle and cover, the tablets well protected and better than the Switch tablets, and also better than Samsung's.

 The average battery life is not great, but certainly a lot more than the Switch.

-We also wanted to cover the web browser because it is an important part of every tablet today, especially when it comes to protecting children from online content.
+We also wanted to cover the web browser because it is an important part of every tablets, especially when it comes to protecting children from online content.

-But also in the possibilities that you want to have with your tablet, especially compared to the Switch.
+But also in the possibilities you want to have with you tablets, especially compared to the Switch.

 The VTech Storio Max 7 has a great web browser that limits access to certain content very well, you can also adjust this as you wish to add more websites you want your child to access with quick links.

-You will find a selection of games, videos and websites pre-selected by VTech.
+You will find a selection of games, videos and websites already pre-selected by VTech.

 Conclusion for the Vtech

-Younger kids will love this tablet, but parents looking for the best specs might think its performance is lacking.
+Younger kids will love this one tablets, but parents looking for the best specs may think its performance is lacking.

-During our review and after hours of pining for a 3 year old game, we love the Storio Max and its security features to keep the little ones safe.
+During our discussion and after hours of searching for a 3 year old Games, we love the Storio Max and its security features to keep little ones safe.

-Other Android tablets and an iPad can deliver more, but they are not designed for kids like the Storio Max tablet.
+Other Androidtablets and an iPad can make more money, but they are not designed for children like the Storio Max-tablets.

 The sound quality is average, but can be noisy at times, invest in some good headphones for your child and of course to provide a little peace of mind.